-Skilled pet groomers have innate artistic traits.
-Much like a sculptor transforming a rough hewn slab of marble fresh from the quarry into a finished polished statue, groomers style masterpieces from hairy dogs and even cats.
-Some purebred and mixed breed dogs require only bathing, drying and touchups.
-Others best illustrate the art of grooming requiring substantially more “finish work” such as Poodles, Bichon Frises, to name just two purebreds.
-There are many more including mixed breeds such as the “Goldendoodle.”
+Skilled pet groomers have innate artistic traits, much like a sculptor transforming a rough-hewn slab of marble fresh from the quarry into a finished polished statue, groomers style masterpieces from hairy dogs and even cats.
+Some purebred and mixed-breed dogs require only bathing, drying, and touchups.
+Others best illustrate the art of grooming requiring substantially more “finish work,” such as Poodles, and Bichon Frises, to name just two purebreds.
+There are many more, including mixed breeds such as the “Goldendoodle.”

-If you have a keen eye and enjoy color, design, modeling and using your hands you have some of the basic requirements to learn the art of grooming.
+If you have a keen eye and enjoy color, design, modeling, and using your hands, you have some basic requirements to learn the art of grooming.
 There is another very important reality that comes with grooming pets.
 Your animal clients are not inanimate canvas or marble.
 Groomers are temporary caretakers of beloved animals.
 There are substantial responsibilities to respect the faith and trust placed in you by pet owners.
-Not only do they trust you to make their pets beautiful, but also to protect and maintain the well-being of their pets while separated from them.
+Not only do they trust you to make their pets beautiful, but they also protect and maintain the well-being of their pets while separated from them.
 Professionals understand these responsibilities are not occasional and instead rest on their shoulders daily.

 Abusive tendencies for heated reactions toward pets and people won’t do.
 Animals will react to your emotions even when you are in control of your physical reactions.
-You must temper your reactions at all times without yelling, scolding or physical admonishment.
+You must always temper your reactions without yelling, scolding or physical admonishing.
 You must handle stress well and be willing to work smarter.
 Is that you?

 Do you fear household pets?
-It may sound incredible but we have interviewed a surprising number of grooming job applicants fearful of dogs and cats.
+It may sound incredible, but we have interviewed a surprising number of grooming job applicants fearful of dogs and cats.
 Perhaps they have a romantic, unrealistic concept of the position.
-Some don’t realize that it can years of experience to master pet grooming and handling.
-Practical experience in pet care services is great way to understand the demanding requirements of properly handling animals.
+Some don’t realize that it can take years of experience to master pet grooming and handling.
+Practical experience in pet care services is a great way to understand the demanding requirements of properly handling animals.
 We encourage career seekers to do volunteer work with shelters and trainers.
-Some grooming business owners have positions such as reception where you can observe pet care in action by professionals.
+Some grooming business owners have positions such as reception, where you can observe pet care in action by professionals.

 You must humanely handle behavioral pets with infinite patience.
 Groomers serve some behavioral pets that require muzzles and other restraint systems.
 Some pets bite.
-There are methods which safely protect both you and pets.
+Some methods safely protect both you and your pets.
 If this worries you, training and experience may reverse your fears.
 Be honest.
 We want you to understand there is more to the art of grooming than the “art.”

 You may require inoculations, usually a tetanus booster.
 Employers may require drug tests too.

-Noise is a big factor is grooming workplaces.
-Blow dryers and interior vacuum systems make plenty of noise, and don’t forget barking dogs.
-Design and floor plan workbooks available from Grooming Business in a Box™ can significantly lower sound levels.
+Noise is a big factor in grooming workplaces.
+Blow dryers and interior vacuum systems make plenty of noise and don’t forget barking dogs.
+Design and floor plan workbooks from Grooming Business in a Box™ can significantly lower sound levels.

 Pet groomers clean up after pets.
 You should expect to clean up pet waste every workday.
 Job applicants new to pet care have even halted job interviews when they discovered we required everyone to help clean up pet waste!
-Did they think we hired someone dedicated to cleaning pet wastes?
+Did they think we hired someone dedicated to cleaning pet waste?
 In fact, it’s very important to clean up pet waste immediately.
-Pet owners don’t want to see, smell or step-in pet waste.
+Pet owners don’t want to see, smell, or step in pet waste.
 It’s part of professional client services to maintain a fresh, sanitary environment at all times.

 One more grooming routine causes some career seekers to shudder.
 How do you feel about blood?
 Not yours, the pets.
 There are blood vessels in pet nails.
-When cutting nails groomers avoid opening the “quick of the blood vessel,” but it does happen.
-Groomers stock agents specially made to quickly stop nail bleeding.
+When cutting nails, groomers avoid opening the “quick of the blood vessel,” but it does happen.
+Groomer’s stock agents are specially made to stop nail bleeding quickly.
 Does this bother you badly?
 Can you overcome it?
 If not, you won’t make a successful pet groomer until you do.

 Pet grooming is physically demanding.
 It requires strength and stamina.
-You should not have serious physical conditions worsened by lifting, carrying and otherwise handling pets.
+You should not have serious physical conditions worsened by lifting, carrying, or handling pets.
 Consider that you may groom large dogs weighing 70 to 200 pounds.
 Some self-employed groomers limit their clientele by setting weight limitations for pets.
 Their restriction usually caps the weight of dogs groomed to a low of 25 pounds.
 The typical cap is around 50 to 70 pounds.

-If your goal is to build a large grooming business serving 30 or more pets per day you may find weight restricted grooming works against your growth.
+If you aim to build a large grooming business serving 30 or more pets per day, you may find that weight-restricted grooming works against your growth.
 However, employees can lend a hand lifting large pets.
 Pet weight is more pertinent when you work alone.

-If you suffer from repetitive motion conditions in your joints, such as carpal tunnel, grooming pets could aggravate your ailments.
-Carefully consider the repercussions of working several hours daily holding brushes, combs, clippers and other tools.
+Grooming pets could aggravate your ailments if you suffer from repetitive motion conditions in your joints, such as carpal tunnel.
+Carefully consider the repercussions of holding brushes, combs, clippers, and other tools for several hours daily.
 You must use your body to control and position pets.
-You may stand for long hours although some groomers adapt to grooming while sitting down part-time.
+You may stand for long hours, although some groomers adapt to grooming while sitting down part-time.

 Quality pet grooming training should include practices to soften the impact of repetitive pet grooming duties.
 Everyone should make an effort to get this knowledge even if they have no symptoms now.
 You may find seminars and demonstrations on this topic at trade shows.